 #6 – Evelyn

 Next up, we have one of the most wholesome Stardew Valley characters you are likely to find in the entire of Pelican Town.
-Evelyn is the grandmother of Alex and a spouse to George and she is the kind, caring grandmother figure that we all need in our lives.
-She does a lot for the town, tending to the flowers in the center of town, she keeps a roof over Alex’s head after the events that transpire with his father, plus, she makes you cookies, what’s better than that?
+Evelyn is the grandmother of Alex and a spouse to George.
+She is the kind, caring grandmother figure that we all need in our lives.
+She does a lot for the town, tending to the flowers in the center of town. she keeps a roof over Alex’s head after the events that transpire with his father, plus she makes you cookies.

 #5 Sebastian

-Next up we have the scene kid of the Stardew Valley universe, Sebastian.
-Sebastian represents teenage angst and a story more relatable to a younger generation of players.
-He has a strained relationship with his stepdad, he generally sticks to his bedroom most of the time and he picks his friends rather selectively.
-However, if you take the time to befriend him, he will let you get involved in a rather intriguing coming of age story.
+Next up, we have the scene kid of the Stardew Valley universe, Sebastian.
+He represents teenage angst and a story more relatable to a younger generation of players.
+He has a strained relationship with his stepdad, he generally sticks to his bedroom most of the time, and he picks his friends rather selectively.
+However, if you take the time to befriend him, he will let you get involved in a rather intriguing coming-of-age story.

-He offers decent gifts when you’re married, is relatively easy to befriend if you catch him by the river after a trip to the mines for the day.
-Plus, his heart event even lets you play a game of ‘Dungeons and Dragons’ which will appeal to the fantasy fanatics out there.
-Overall, Sebastian is an understood character but one well worth getting to know.
+He offers decent gifts when you’re married, and is relatively easy to befriend if you catch him by the river.
+Plus, his heart event even lets you play a game of ‘Dungeons and Dragons, ’ which will appeal to the fantasy fanatics out there.
+Overall, Sebastian is a misunderstood character but one well worth getting to know.

 #4 – Abigail

-If you wanted a misunderstood love interest that appeals to the younger generation but of the female variety, well, Abigail is your girl.
-She has a strained relationship with her parents, she picks her friends carefully and she is a fan of the darker, more mysterious things in the world.
-If you follow her story arc, you’ll be able to play video games with her, you’ll be introduced to Oujia boards and you’ll even see her become a fierce warrior in real life too.
+If you wanted a misunderstood love interest that appeals to the younger generation but is of the female variety, well, Abigail is your girl.
+She has a strained relationship with her parents; she picks her friends carefully, and she is a fan of the darker, more mysterious things in the world.
+If you follow her story arc, you’ll be able to play video games with her, you’ll be introduced to Ouija boards, and you’ll even see her become a fierce warrior in real life, too.

 #3 – Krobus

-Then aside from his quality merchandise, he plays his role in the story with the Dwarf, he has an excellent heart event involving a sea monster.
+Then, aside from his quality merchandise, he plays his role in the story with the Dwarf.
+He has an excellent heart event involving a sea monster.
 Plus, he represents the ‘Yes man’ option of this game, allowing players to have him move in as a platonic roommate, which will be perfect for those not interested in married life.
-He’s adorable, has the best gear, and serves as excellent company.
-What more can you ask of a shadow monster?
+He’s adorable, has the best gear, and serves as an excellent company.

 #2 – Shane

-Coming in at runner-up, we have Shane.
-Now, for those that haven’t followed Shane’s story, he may have come across as a horrible, grumpy guy, and initially, he is, don’t get us wrong.
+Coming in as runner-up, we have Shane.
+Now, for those who haven’t followed Shane’s story, he may have come across as a horrible, grumpy guy, and initially, he is.
 However, as you get to know Shane, you realize that this is due to him suffering from depression and a sense of worthlessness.
-With the player’s help, Shane will follow a story arc that will see him rise from the ashes, recover from his alcohol addiction, break free from the clutches of depression and find joy in the little things.
+With the player’s help, Shane will follow a story arc that will see him rise from the ashes, recover from his alcohol addiction, break free from the clutches of depression, and find joy in the little things.

-He takes a more hands-on role as Jas’ godfather, he becomes a more active member of the community and he even begins raising blue chickens and grants the player the opportunity to raise them too, which is a game that revolves around farming, is absolutely outstanding.
-The only downside is the messy room that gets added to your home but that’s well worth the touching story and the heartfelt moments of this story.
-Shane is our pick of love interests in Stardew Valley.
+He takes a more hands-on role as Jas’ godfather; he becomes a more active member of the community, and he even begins raising blue chickens and grants the player the opportunity to raise them, too, which is a game that revolves around farming.
+The only downside is the messy room that gets added to your home, but that’s well worth the touching story and the heartfelt moments of this story.

 #1 – Linus

 Could it really have been anyone else?
-If you ask any Stardew valley player which character touched them the most, the majority would say Linus.
-He is the mountain man who lives in a tent by the mines and despite being an outcast from most of the town, he is still one of the nicest and most pleasant characters you will meet in this game.
+If you ask any Stardew Valley player which character touched them the most, the majority would say Linus.
+He is the mountain man who lives in a tent by the mines, and despite being an outcast from most of the town, he is still one of the nicest and most pleasant characters you will meet.
 Even though he has so little, he still offers the player gifts.
-He gives the player recipes for their collection and his heart events are truly touching.
+He gives the player recipes for their collection, and his heart events are truly touching.

 You will see his daily struggles throughout these events and get some insight into his way of life.
-Then just when you think you will offer him a way out, he declines.
+Then, just when you think you will offer him a way out, he declines.
 He likes his way of life.
-He is a simple man, with a good heart and is a pillar of the community, even when they fail to acknowledge him at times.
-Linus is the true hero of Stardew Valley and for us, he is the best character of the bunch.
+He is a simple man with a good heart and is a pillar of the community, even when they fail to acknowledge him at times.
+Linus is the true hero of Stardew Valley, and for me, he is the best character of the bunch.

 Good job!
 Please give your positive feedback 😏